 Article 7 – Status of victims of trafficking in persons in receiving States

-Has your country adopted legislative or other appropriate measures that permit victims of trafficking in persons to remain in its territory temporarily or permanently, in appropriate cases, while giving appropriate consideration to humanitarian and compassionate factors when implementing article 7, paras.
-1 and 2?
+Has your country adopted legislative or other appropriate measures that permit victims of trafficking in persons to remain in its territory temporarily or permanently, in appropriate cases, while giving appropriate consideration to humanitarian and compassionate factors (article 7, paras.
+1 and 2)?

 Yes No